Skip to content

 Interactive job

 Interactive job works in different way.
-User does not need to specify in advance what will be done, neither does not need to prepare any input data.
-Instead they first reserve computational resources and after the job start to run, works interactively on CLI.
+The user does not need to specify in advance what will be done, neither does not need to prepare any input data.
+Instead, they first reserve computational resources and, after the job starts to run, work interactively on the CLI.

 1. User submits request for specified resources to the PBS server